Robin-2023/Customer-revenue-prediction-app-with-deployment-/README.md

 # Customer-revenue-prediction-app(with-deployment):

 For a Customer Revenue Prediction app with deployment, a software development life cycle (SDLC) model that is well-suited for iterative and evolving projects would be beneficial.
-Here are two popular SDLC models that could be applied to such a project:
+Here are the one popular SDLC models that could be applied to such a project:

 ## 1.Agile Model: